avinashkarn/avikarn.com/_posts/2019-04-20-GBS-SNP-calling-tutorial.md

 ---

 __Genotype-by-Sequencing (GBS)__ is reduced representation of a genome, which utilizes restriction enzymes (e.g. ApeKI) and NextGen sequencing to identify biallelic markers and presence/absence markers.
 In this post, my attempt is to simplify the GBS SNP calling process in 7 steps using the TASSEL GBSv2 pipeline.
-However, Buckler et al. provides a very well written documentation to run the SNP calling pipeline at https://www.maizegenetics.net/tassel.
+However, <strong>Buckler et al. </strong> provides a very well written documentation to run the SNP calling pipeline at https://www.maizegenetics.net/tassel

 <center> <h2> Flowchart of the GBSv2 SNP calling pipeline </h2></center>
 <center><img src="/image/GBS/gbsv2pipeline.png"></center>